 You have identified and examined each information system in your office for threats and vulnerabilities that could cause harm to your equipment and data.
 You have prioritized the possible threats and vulnerabilities.

 You must implement security measures that reduce the risks to your information systems containing ePHI to reasonable and appropriate levels.

-You have selected and implemented security measures based on your risk analysis process in order to protect your information systems, equipment and data from any natural or other type of threat.
+You have selected and implemented security measures based on your risk analysis process in order to protect your information systems, equipment, and data from any natural or other types of threat.

 Your disaster and emergency response process must reduce the disruption to our information systems to an acceptable level through a combination of preventive and recovery controls and processes.
 Such controls and processes must identify and reduce risks to your information systems, limit damage caused by disasters and emergencies and ensure the timely resumption of significant information systems and processes.
 Such controls and processes must be commensurate with the value of the information systems being protected or recovered.

 Backup copies of all ePHI on your electronic media and information systems must be made regularly.
 This includes both ePHI received and created by you.
 You must have adequate backup systems that ensure that all ePHI can be recovered following a disaster or media failure.
 Backup of ePHI must be stored in a secure remote location at a sufficient distance from the facility to escape damage from a disaster at or near your facility.
 Restoration procedures must be regularly tested to ensure that they are effective and that they can be completed within the time allotted in your disaster recovery plan.

 Your HIPAA Compliance Officer (or other designated official) is responsible for ensuring the weekly, monthly, and annual backup of your data.
 These backup copies must be stored at a secure remote location.
 Your HIPAA Compliance Officer must regularly test restoration procedures for your electronic media and information systems containing ePHI.